yann-ro/cat-vs-dog/README.md

 Another way to build a more robust model on prediction could be to ensemble distinct models we different training conditions and also concatenate the outputs.

-### An analysis study on errors
+### An analytical study

-Taking the time to visually analyze the errors made by the model, this could help identify areas for improvement to possibly provide a more suitable solution (specific augmentation, etc.).
+By taking the time to visually analyze the errors made by the model, we can identify the points to be improved to eventually propose a more adapted solution (specific augmentation, etc.).